Q. When and where is the Chiang Mai International Cricket Sixes held?

 Q. I would like to: (a) be a sponsor, (b) advertise in the Sixes magazine, or (c) have banners at the ground.
 How do I do this?

-A. Use our contact form to send an email.
+A. Send us an email.
 Matt will arrange a meeting to discuss the details.

 Teams & Playing